mewkiz/flac/README.md

 ## Public domain

-This code is hereby released into the [public domain].
+The source code and any original content of this repository is hereby released into the [public domain].

 [public domain]: https://creativecommons.org/publicdomain/zero/1.0/